equinor/omnia-tutorial/admin/README.rst

 * Change to the runtime-environment folder and run the **create-environment.ps1** script to setup key resources.

+* Onboarding

+  * Under Active Directory | App registrations add a new registration (service principal) *omnia-tutorial* if it doesn't already exist that will be used for client credential authentication against the data lake.
+Under certificates & secrets, create a new client secret.
+Add the value to keyvault as a secret named *DlsOnboarding*.
+Note the application ID (client ID) and update the onboard.ps1 script $clientId (line 183) to use this.
+  * Create a secret in the key vault *smtpConnectionDetails* this is used for details when sending the onboarding email.
+Request email sending details.
+    Enter the password as the secret and populate the other values as tags named User (value: Omnia@equinor.com), Server (value: mrrr.statoil.com), EnableSsl (value: true), Port (value: 25)

 * Data Lake Store

   * A DLS v2 needs to be setup manually by the Omnia Solum team as current policy doesn't allow this to be created.
     Create this as a standard storage account named **omniatutorialdls** using **LRS** replication and with **Hierarchical namespace** enabled.

+  * Give the omnia-tutorial service principal the **Storage Blob Data Owner** role.

   * Create the folders: